kumu/docs/guides/clustering.md

 Click the **Add rule** button to create a new cluster rule.
 Then, click next to "Connect" to bring up the Selector Builder, which allows you to narrow the [selection](/guides/selectors.md) of elements that will be clustered.

 Click next to "by" to choose which field those elements will be clustered by, and click next to "as" to change the element type that will be assigned to the elements created by clustering.
-(Wondering when it's useful to fine-tune the elemnent type?
+(Wondering when it's useful to fine-tune the element type?
 [Jump to the explanation](#when-is-it-useful-to-fine-tune-element-type).)

 If you want to cluster by more than one field, just click the **Add rule** button and repeat the process!